BillyAyiera/Pizza-Delivery/README.md

 ## DESCRIPTION

 - This is a  `Pizza-Website`.
-It is for JustPizza shop where it displays services and what we have offer.
+It is created for JustPizza shop where it displays what we have offer.
 It is  also a platform for one to Order and have pizza delivered at their own comfort.

 ## Deployment
 - You can vist the site directly by clicking [HERE]()